In the early 1990's whilst looking for

 The sponsor just agrees or disagrees with the output generated by the ORM tool.

 The cycle of input and validation continues until the model is considered complete.

 The analyst then generates a data structure against which developers can

 write software.
 The data structure can be a class model or a relational database schema.

 When generating a relational schema, the ORM tool automatically generates a fully normalized

-cost conscious managers should take note that ORM helps to reduce development costs and helps to minimize the risk of making costly design errors.
+Cost conscious managers should note that ORM helps to reduce development costs and helps to minimize the risk of making costly design errors.

 What is the history of ORM?
 ORM has

 evolved from European research into semantic modeling during the 1970's.
 There